The role of the Academic and Information Technology Council is to:

 - Serve as a consultative body on security policies; continue to evaluate data security and existing policies related to mobile devices.

 - Continue enrollment in the Elearning Change Management and Education Technology Committees.
-To the extent possible conclude any outstanding initiative by producing a memorandum of action, report or resolution.

 - Address technology accessibility and coordinate any working group activity with any existing Project Action Team.
 This will include diversity initiatives.